craftcms/cms/docs/installation.md

 - **zip**: [3.0.41](https://download.craftcdn.com/craft/3.0/Craft-3.0.41.zip), [latest](https://craftcms.com/latest-v3.zip)
 - **tar.gz**: [3.0.41](https://download.craftcdn.com/craft/3.0/Craft-3.0.41.tar.gz), [latest](https://craftcms.com/latest-v3.tar.gz)

 Extract the archive wherever you want your new Craft project to live.
-A good and secure location for these files is one level above the webroot.
-The exception is the "web"-folder which needs to be web accessible, and should either become the webroot itself with any name you desire (like "www" or "public_html"), or be placed in a subdirectory within the webroot.
-Update CRAFT_BASE_PATH in web/index.php to reflect the location of the remaining files and directories.

 ::: tip
 If you’re on macOS, be careful not to lose the hidden files in there (`.env`, `.env.example`, `.gitignore`, and `web/.htaccess`).
 You can press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>.</kbd> to toggle hidden file visibility in Finder.